prometheusresearch/rios/docs/source/web_form_specification.rst

 ----------------------------
-An Unprompted Collection Object consists of one to many properties where the property name serves as a reference to the ID of a Field defined in the associated Instrument, and the value of that property is an `Unprompted Object`_ which contains the the information about how to handle that Field.
+An Unprompted Collection Object consists of one to many properties where the property name serves as a reference to the ID of a Field defined in the associated :doc:`Instrument Definition </instrument_specification>`, and the value of that property is an `Unprompted Object`_ which contains the the information about how to handle that Field.

 Unprompted Object